SECP Issues Circular Regarding Intimation Of Share Transfer - UrduPoint

 SECP Issues Circular Regarding Intimation Of Share Transfer

-Under the provisions of Section 465 of the Companies Act, 2017, it is mandatory for a company, other than a listed company, to report any change of more than 25 percent in its shareholding or membership or voting rights on Form-3, said a news release issued here.
+A press release issued by the SECP said that under the provisions of section 465 of the Companies Act, 2017, it is mandatory for a company, other than a listed company, to report any change of more than 25% in its shareholding or membership or voting rights on Form-3.

-The circular clarified that a company other than listed company, may also file Form-3 with the registrar about any change of twenty five percent or less in its shareholding or membership or voting rights.
+The circular issued to clarify that a company other than listed company, may also file Form-3 with the registrar about any change of twenty five percent or less in its shareholding or membership or voting rights.

-The clarification would encourage companies to report any change of 25 percent or less in shareholding, membership or voting rights to the Registrar.
-It added.
+The above clarification would encourage companies to report any change of 25% or less in shareholding, membership or voting rights to the Registrar.

 Additionally, since, the company’s information/returns maintained by the Registrar are public documents which may be inspected and certified copies may be obtained by any person, hence, updated shareholding information will be available to the stakeholders and the interested parties.